ScottMit/Pardalote/examples/NeoPixel example/README.md

 # NeoPixel Color Control Example

-An interactive p5.js example demonstrating real-time NeoPixel LED strip control using the Arduino2JS WebSocket communication system.
+An interactive p5.js example demonstrating real-time NeoPixel LED strip control using the Pardalote WebSocket communication system.
 Control colorful LED strips directly from your web browser with mouse interaction.

 ## What This Example Does